miarolfe/MiniFPS/README.md

 A 90s-style FPS made from scratch using C++11 and SDL2.
 Think *Wolfenstein 3D* or *DOOM*.

-Setup, releases, etc. to follow.
+Setup to follow.

 ## License

+### mini-fps codebase

 MIT License.
 Go nuts :)

+### SDL libraries

+zlib license.
+Thanks to all the lovely people who've contributed to SDL!